The Royal Variety Performance is a gala evening held annually in the United Kingdom, which is attended by senior members of the British Royal Family.

 The Royal Variety Performance traditionally aired annually in South Africa on M-Net on New Year's Eve.
 The show moved to DStv's BBC Entertainment channel for 2010 and back to M-Net and DStv's M-Net HD channel in 2011.

-The 83rd Royal Variety Performance aired on M-Net and M-Net HD on Saturday 31 December 2011, at 21h45.
-The special was two-and-a-half hours long.
+The 84th Royal Variety Performance aired in South Africa on M-Net on Monday 31 December 2012, at 22h30.
+The special was two hours long.

-Peter Kay presided over the show which promised to be an unforgettable evening of the best UK and international musical performances, show-stopping theatre, comedy and speciality acts as well as a number of sensational surprises.
+David Walliams presided over the show, which promised to be an unforgettable evening of the best UK and international musical, comedy and variety performances.

-As is customary, the event was staged in aid of the Entertainment Artistes' Benevolent Fund.
-The money will help maintain Brinsworth House in Twickenham, Middlesex – the entertainers' retirement and nursing home which is run by the EABF.
+As is customary, the event was staged in aid of the Entertainment Artistes' Benevolent Fund, whose patron is Her Majesty The Queen.
+The money helps to maintain Brinsworth House in Twickenham, Middlesex – the entertainers' retirement and nursing home which is run by the EABF.